 To the South, the provinces of Luis Calvo and Hernando Siles are inhabited by an ethnic group called the Chané who were absorbed by the Guaraní as the latter expanded through the entire Chaco region of what is now Bolivia.
 The Charcas resisted the many Guaraní incursions and others by the Incas and eventually Europeans, until they were unable to resist any longer.
 The Incas gave them a more disrespectful name, calling them Chiriguanos.
 Today they call themselves Ava_Guarani, which means “the people” or “the men”.

-The “La Plata” Conquest
+History of Chuquisaca: The “La Plata” Conquest

 This region was included in a territory that was put under the command of Diego de Almagro when, after the conquest of Peru, territories were being divided up.
 However, when Diego de Almagro was defeated and executed in a civil war that broke out among the conquistadors, the governor of Peru, Francisco Pizarro, sent one of his younger brothers to colonize the area Almagro had initially explored.
 Thus, Gonzalo Pizarro arrived in Potosí first (in 1538) and then advanced toward a valley with softly undulating hills and a temperate, dry climate inhabited by various indigenous groups, called Cochabamba, where the natives did not exactly welcome him cordially.
 He entered into combat with them and, near defeat, sent work to his older brother (Francisco Pizarro) who sent a third Pizarro brother, Hernando, to his aid.